6 things you need to see in Beijing

 The Great Wall is divided into sections marked by watchtowers.
 Some sections of the wall can be quite steep.
 Wear sturdy shoes.
 You can walk easy sections of the wall or choose more challenging routes.
-Ask your tour guide which section would be best suited for you.
+Ask your tour guide which section the best for you would be.
 We found most tour guides are incredibly helpful and knowledgeable.

 The best time to go is in the early morning so you beat the crowds.
 It is possible to snap a photo such as the one above before lunchtime, even on popular sections of the wall.
 Plan your trip well to ensure it doesn’t coincide with China’s public holidays.
 We also advise touring the Great Wall on a weekday.

 Many of the “tourist” sections of the wall have access via a chairlift.
 That way you don’t have to hike up or down the mountain.

 Some parts of the wall have been restored; others have been left to the ravages of time.